multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 hex = "0.4"
 ```

+For this tutorial, we're going to use the crowdfunding SC, so it might be handy to have it open or clone the repository: https://github.com/ElrondNetwork/elrond-wasm-rs/tree/master/contracts/examples/crowdfunding-esdt

 You need a `tests` and a `mandos` folder in your contract.
 Create a `.rs` file in your `tests` folder.

-For this tutorial, we're going to use the crowdfunding SC, so it might be handy to have it open: https://github.com/ElrondNetwork/elrond-wasm-rs/tree/master/contracts/examples/crowdfunding-esdt

 In your newly created test file, add the following code (adapt the `crowdfunding_esdt` namespace, the struct/variable names, and the contract wasm path according to your contract):